Our Impact: Marshall CoLab

 • Nearly 70 percent of participants reported that the NIC helped their organization to break down pre-existing silos between general and special education teams.

-NIC schools made significant gains in course passage and course mastery for students with disabilities.
+Our partner schools made significant gains in course passage and course mastery for students with disabilities.

 These gains both accelerated performance for students with disabilities and in many cases narrowed achievement gaps between students with disabilities and their non-disabled peers.
-For example:

 • Green Dot Public Schools saw nearly three times the percentage of students with disabilities passing classes with a C or higher.